Health for kids: the role of your family GP

-Common child health issues
+Common childhood illnesses and health issues

+Mild health issues and illnesses are common in childhood.
 Here’s a quick guide to some of the most common child health issues in Australia.

 Allergies

 Allergies happen when your child’s immune system reacts to substances in the environment that are harmless to most people – for example, foods, insect stings or bites, dust mites, animals or pollen.
-See your GP if you think your child has an allergy.

 Asthma